TheChesireCat/SelfStudy/README.md

 - `tts.js` – bundled copy of the tts.rocks helper (page currently pulls the CDN version; keep this if you want to self-host).
 - `01-Foundations` … `05-General-Reading` – subject folders with PDFs, notes, and supporting materials.
 - `instructions.md` – working notes on the TTS integration idea.
-- External links section in the sidebar: PDFs open in the viewer; non-PDF sites load in an embedded iframe (some sites may block embedding via X-Frame-Options).
+- External links section in the sidebar: PDFs open in the viewer; EPUBs open in the inline ebook reader; MOBIs try an embedded external viewer; non-PDF sites load in an embedded iframe (some sites may block embedding via X-Frame-Options).

 ## 📚 Library structure
 ### 01-Foundations